Zdzisław Najmrodzki: Later criminal career

 Within a year of his escape, Najmrodzki was caught and imprisoned in Białołęka.
 On 19 November 1987, he was convicted and sentenced to 15 years imprisonment for his previous crimes by the Warsaw voivodeship court.
 He was incarcerated in Gliwice, where he constantly planned his escape and contacted his mother about it.
 Over three weeks, his mother, together with his associate, dug a tunnel under the prison, while his mother regularly contacted him, reporting the status of work on the tunnel.
 On 3 September 1989, after approximately three years of imprisonment, Najmrodzki escaped through the tunnel.
 He left a letter addressed to the warden in his cell, thanking him for his hospitality.

 On 19 November 1989 in Kraków, while drunk with 0.21 BAC of alcohol in his blood, Najmrodzki crashed a Polski Fiat 132p he had stolen three days earlier into a street lamp.
 After the accident, he fled the scene but was captured after a fight with militia officers.
 He had a fake ID card, but after a fingerprint check, he was correctly identified.
 On 3 December 1990, Krowodrza regional court sentenced him to 7½ years' imprisonment.
 As a dangerous recidivist, he was imprisoned in Strzelce Opolskie.
 In total, he was sentenced to 20 years' imprisonment for his robberies, and 7 for his escapes.
 While in prison, he wrote a volume of poetry and aphorisms entitled Oblicza prawdy, which was published by Oficynie Wydawniczej Galicja publishing house in 1990; the book sold seven thousand copies and was reviewed in the journal Słowo Powszechne.
 Najmrodzki received no payment from the sales.

 On 15 November 1994, Lech Wałęsa, the president of Poland, pardoned Najmrodzki as a "resocialized" person.
 Presidential advisor Lech Falandysz said of the pardon: "When Grzegorz Piotrowski, the killer of priest Popiełuszko, was prematurely released, the natural order of justice for the president was to pardon Najmrodzki".
 Najmrodzki subsequently promised to focus on business or farming instead of crime.

 Death

 On 31 August 1995, Najmrodzki died in a car crash near Mława.
 While recklessly driving a stolen BMW car with a fake vehicle registration plate, he skidded and drove into a LIAZ lorry on the other side of the road.
 He had a fake ID card with him.
-His two passengers, 14-year-old Tomasz S. and 12-year-old Marcin S., sons of Najmrodzki's friend, also died in the crash.
-Najmrodzki's identity was confirmed by his friend, who was the father of two other victims in the crash.
+His two passengers, 14- and 12-year-old boys, who were sons of Najmrodzki's friend, also died in the crash.
+Najmrodzki's identity was confirmed by said friend.